Florida spa founder denies selling access to Trump

 In an interview with NBC News, Li "Cindy" Yang said she believes she's facing allegations of being a Chinese agent solely because of her ethnicity and political leanings.

-"I'm Republican and I'm Chinese," Yang said.
+"I'm Chinese.
+I'm Republican," Yang said.
 "That's the reason the Democrats want to check me."

 Yang added that over her roughly 20 years living in the U.S. she has never had any contact with members of the Chinese government.